coherentsolutionsinc/anywhere-configuration/README.md

 * ANYWHERE_ADAPTER_0_PATH=/configuration/secrets.json
 * ANYWHERE_ADAPTER_0_OPTIONAL=false

-> The adapter .dlls should be placed in /adapters directory prior to application execution.
+> The configuration adapter .dlls should be placed in /adapters directory prior to application execution.

 #### Consuming configuration in staging

 The Kubernetes can be integrated with AKS using the [flex-volume](https://github.com/Azure/kubernetes-keyvault-flexvol) in a way that all required secrets will be downloaded to kuberneters volume in _key-per-file_ format (let's imagine that volume is matched to **/configuration**).

-The adapter implementation is the following:
+The configuration adapter implementation is the following:

 ``` csharp
 // The code is taken from CoherentSolutions.Extensions.Configuration.AnyWhere.KeyPerFile.dll